isaac36/isaac36/README.md

-# Hi, i'm Isaac Santos
+# Hi, welcome! i'm Isaac Santos.

 * Student of digital systems and media at the federal university of ceará :man_technologist:
 * Lover of games, anime, coffee and cats :cat: